Windows 10/11 is designed in a way that it automatically downloads and installs the updates as Microsoft releases them for the masses.

 Unlike previous versions of Windows that allowed users to enable or disable automatic updates at their will, this operating system doesn’t come with any such button or switch.
 Because of this, the users are compelled to keep their instance of the OS updated, irrespective of the glitches or inconsistencies that the new patches may have.
 As a result, the common issue that many users face after the updates are installed is, Windows fails to boot at all.

 Considering this, the following sections discuss the problem in detail and explain how to get rid of it.
 One of the sections also teaches you how to recover lost data from an unbootable hard drive, in case none of the given solutions work.

-Every time a Windows update is installed, it automatically detects the device drivers and other system files, and updates them as well.
-In this process, because some files that are important to start Windows normally are overwritten by the unsupported/incompatible ones, the boot process jeopardizes.
+Every time a Windows update is installed, it automatically detects the device drivers and other system files and updates them as well.
+In this process, because some files that are important to start Windows normally are overwritten by the unsupported/incompatible ones, the boot process is jeopardized.

 The easiest and the most straightforward remedy in such a situation is to press and hold down the ‘Power’ button until the PC restarts.
 As you see the Windows logo, press and hold down the ‘Power’ button again.
 Repeat this process one more time, and you will notice that Windows enters the automatic repair mode where it checks the system and other important files and fixes their inconsistencies, thus allowing the operating system to boot normally.

 In some cases, it is also seen that the operating system does boot successfully but keeps crashing quite frequently.
 The users see a Blue Screen of Death (BSOD) when this happens.
 To learn how to resolve this or the issue where Windows fails to boot at all, you can jump to the next section.